Deep-MI/FastSurfer/README.md

 ```

 * The --gpus flag is used to access GPU resources.
 With it you can also specify how many GPUs to use.
 In the example above, _all_ will use all available GPUS.
 To use a single one (e.g. GPU 0), set --gpus device=0.
 To use multiple specific ones (e.g. GPU 0, 1 and 3), set --gpus '"device=0,1,3"'.
 * The -v commands mount your data, output and directory with the FreeSurfer license file into the docker container.
-Inside the container these visible under the name following the colon (in this case /data, /output, and /fs60).
+Inside the container these are visible under the name following the colon (in this case /data, /output, and /fs60).
 * The --rm flag takes care of removing the container once the analysis finished.
 * The --user XXXX part should be changed to the appropriate user id (a four digit number; can be checked with the command "id -u" on linux systems).
 All generated files will then belong to the specified user.
 Without the flag, the docker container will be run as root.
 * The fs_license points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.